isaiaszmendes/docker-challenge/docker-challenge/small-image/README.md

 # Challenge: use Dockerfile to:
-create a image with size less 2MB
+Create a image with size less 2MB

 image size: 1.36MB